 The Society of Southwestern Authors – Our largest Chapter is in Tucson, Arizona, with other chapters in Congress-Wickenberg, AZ and in the San Pedro Valley in Green Valley, AZ.
 Our overall membership is about 300 writers.

-South Bay Writers is a community of professional and aspiring writers pursuing common goals, overcoming obstacles together, and unlocking opportunities for one another.
-We are one of 21 branches of the California Writers Club, which was founded in 1909 to educate and empower writers.
-We proudly and faithfully continue that tradition here in California’s South Bay more than 100 years later.
+South Bay Writers is a community of professional and aspiring writers pursuing common goals thru education, networking, and unlocking promotional opportunities for one another.
+We are one of 22 branches of the statewide California Writers Club, which was founded in 1909 to empower writers.
+South Bay Writers proudly and faithfully continues over a century old tradition here in California’s South Bay as Silicon Valley’s Premier Writing Group.

 Write Action, Inc. is a non-profit networking and advocacy group for writers and appreciators of writing, in the tri-state region of southeastern Vermont, including southwestern New Hampshire and western Ma.
 We are made up of all kinds of writers––fiction, nonfiction, poetry.
 We hold an annual poetry and prose writing contest, give high school senior awards for writing, and partner with other arts organizations in the area to explore creative ways of showcasing various themes.
 As stated on our website: Write Action is a community-based, grass-roots writer’s organization formed in 1999 “to strengthen a community of writers in Brattleboro and the surrounding area; and to nurture, encourage, and promote the literary arts in the at-large community”.